hacks-guide/Guide_Wii/docs/wii-factory-reset.md

 ::: warning

 If you are trying to [update your Wii to 4.3U](update) with homebrew or update outdated homebrew/IOS, you most likely do not need to follow this guide.
 Instead, you can use a tool like the SysCheck Updater Wizard built into [ModMii](modmii#syscheck-updater-wizard).
-If you are confused about this process, consider joining the Nintendo Homebrew discord server for support.
+If you are confused about this process, consider joining the WiiLink Discord server for support.

 :::